Samsung leader Jay Y. Lee released from prison on parole - Up News Info

 “I’ve caused much concern for the people.
 I deeply apologize,” Lee told reporters.
 “I am listening to the concerns, criticisms, worries and high expectations for me.
 I will work hard.”

+In a symbolic move, Samsung Electronics on Thursday made good on a promise by Lee by announcing it had signed its first-agreements with four company labor unions that cover the provisions of offices and assurances that union activities will be allowed.

+Lee vowed https://www.reuters.com/article/idUSKBN22I0PW in May 2020 to improve labor rights at the tech giant.
+A raft of Samsung employees have been found guilty of sabotaging labor union activities.

-(Reporting by Dogyun Kim; Writing by Joyce Lee; Editing by Edwina Gibbs)
+(Reporting by Dogyun Kim and Joyce Lee; Additional reporting by Sunghyuk An; Editing by Edwina Gibbs)